 The Los Angeles Times said Mayer Hawthorne’s “charismatic falsetto is a formidable seducer’s tool” and that charm is in full form in this R&B jam.
 It’s got a good groove that will really make you feel like smiling.

-Channel your inner wine glass woman (or man) and shop our selection.
+Channel your inner wine glass woman (or man)!

 Release Year: 2018